If you would prefer to listen to this article rather than read it, please click the Play button on the audio file.

 If you would like some help with that process, or would like to discuss these ideas further, please get in touch.

-If you have any questions or comments about this
+If you have any questions or comments about thinking under pressure

 We’d love to hear from you!